One of the best ways to explore wineries in the Palisade and Grand Junction area is on two wheels — here’s how to make the most of your tasting tour.

 The town bustles with fun during several signature annual events, making it the perfect time to explore the area by bike.
 Options include Spring Barrel Tasting in April and May, when select wineries and vineyards offer exclusive tastings and tours, and Colorado Mountain Winefest the third weekend in September, the state’s largest wine festival, featuring dozens of Colorado wineries, chef demonstrations and seminars.
 Don't miss the third weekend of August to experience the sweet treat of Palisade Peach Fest.
 Find more events in Palisade >>

 Hop on the Fruit and Wine Byway.

 The Fruit and Wine Byway starts in downtown Palisade, includes three different routes ranging from 5- to 25-miles long and leads to more than 30 stops, including wineries, fruit stands, farms and orchards.
-The byway also cruises along the scenic Colorado River, offering unparalleled views of the Grand Mesa and Grand Valley.
+The byway also cruises along the scenic Colorado River, offering unparalleled views of the Grand Mesa and Grand Junction.